 Male patients with breast cancer demonstrate a higher risk of exhibiting which genetic mutation?

-- Pectoral muscle flexion
+- Pectoral muscle contraction

 - Arms behind the back

 A patient with a phyllodes tumor is most likely to experience metastasis to which location?

 Which of the following organizations evaluates quality measures for breast care programs?

 A colleague asks about the benefit of nursing certification.
 The nurse’s best response is:

 - “I have met predetermined standards for specialty practice.”